brutalbaniya/MacroblockingGenerator/README.md

 ### Padding and Blending
 To avoid copying pixels from the image background (such as white or black areas), you can specify a `padding_margin` to only copy pixels from the middle part of the image.
 The blocks can also be smoothly blended with the surrounding areas using the `blend_factor` parameter, creating a more natural-looking artifact.

+## To do
+- Write a bash script to automate the whole process
+- Add auto csv generator for frames and respective random parameters

 ## Contributing
 Contributions are welcome!
 If you'd like to improve this project, feel free to submit a pull request or file an issue.